Click the questions below to expand the answer.

 If you have children or an adult dependent and normally receive grants for them, e.g. the Parents' Learning Allowance, Childcare Grant and Adult Dependents' Grant, you will not be entitled to receive these during your placement year.

-Students on a placement year integral to their programme of study can also claim still claim Council Tax exemption.
+Full time students on a placement year integral to their programme of study can claim Council Tax exemption.

 You can re-apply for your funding online by logging onto your student finance account.

-Please contact our Student Financial Support Officer for further information:
+Please contact our Student Records and SLC Advice Office for further information:

 Telephone: +44 (0)1952 81 5264

 Student Finance Wales